Open Bible Data Home About News OET Key

 Introduction

 The word Exodus comes from the Greek word meaning ‘departure’ or ‘leaving’.
-Hebrew readers call this document ‘Shemōt’ which is the second word in the Hebrew and means ‘Names’.
+Hebrew readers call this document ‘Shemōt’ which is the second word in the Hebrew and means ‘Names’ because it begins with a list of names.
 Some European and other translations call it ‘The second book of Mosheh/Moses’.

-The pantek told indeed of this document the concerning the became of God of time impaawe din the slavery his people and he founded them as a nation that was hopeful of a good future.
+An overview would be how God rescued his people from slavery and established them as a nation that was hopeful of a good future.

 Main components of this account